dome9/cloud-bots/README.md

 Limitations: none

 ## ec2_tag_instance_from_vpc
+### This bot was created for a customer and most likely won't be used outside of that edge case
-What is does: If an instance is missing a specific tag, try to pull it from the VPC.
+What it does: If an instance is missing a specific tag, try to pull it from the VPC.
-Tag format: AUTO: ec2_tag_instance_from_vpc <Key>
+Usage: AUTO: ec2_tag_instance_from_vpc <Key>
+Limitations: none

 ## ec2_terminate_instance
 What it does: Terminates an ec2 instance